rackerlabs/design-system/_component_design/chips.md

 layout: component
 category: Components
 usage: >
-  Chips represent a conceptual unit, such as a user, a device, a filter term, or a chunk of metadata and provide the user with the visual understanding of this conceptual unit as well as the ability to interact with them.
+  Chips represent a block of information, such as a user, a device, a filter term, or metadata.
+Chips provide the user with a visual understanding of the information, and the ability to interact with it.
+Contact information and tags are common types of chips.
 preview-image: preview-images/chip.svg
 resource: true
 status: stable